gooddata/gooddata-java/CONTRIBUTE.md

 public static final String URI = "/gdc/someresource/{resource-id}";
 public static final UriTemplate TEMPLATE = new UriTemplate(URI);
 ```
+* Put _Jackson_ annotations on getters rather then on fields.
 * Consider the **visibility** - use `package protected` when DTO is not intended for SDK user, but is needed in related service.
+* Test all DTOs using _[JsonUnit`](https://github.com/lukas-krecan/JsonUnit)_.
+TODO -- this is questionable, because almost nothing is tested by JsonUnit now.

 ### Enums
 * Use enums sparingly, because they don't work with REST API changes (eg. new value added on the backend) **never use them when deserializing**.